ScuffleCloud/scuffle/CONTRIBUTING.md

 We provide a bunch of tools which we vendor by wrapping them into a Bazel rule, you can setup your `PATH` by running `bazel run //:bazel_env`.

+You will also need to install [DotSlash](https://dotslash-cli.com/), which is used to manage our vendored tools.
+You can find the installation instructions [here](https://dotslash-cli.com/docs/installation/).

 ### VSCode Setup

 If you use VSCode you can setup rust-analyzer to work by adding the following to your `settings.json`: